 2 Security Level

-The security level defines if security is switched off or on for the project and which security settings need to be configured.
+The security level defines if security is switched off or on for the app and which security settings need to be configured.

 |Security level||The way security is applied||Security settings to be configured|